json-c/json-c/README.md

 ### Manually install and build autoconf, automake and libtool

-For older OS's that don't have up-to-date version of the packages will require a bit more work.
+For older OS's that don't have up-to-date versions of the packages will require a bit more work.
 For example, CentOS release 5.11, etc...

 ```sh